 What a lot of people forget is that the progress of the body positivity movement doesn’t have to hinge on a few select people.
 Adele had never claimed to be a spokeswoman for overweight women, so it doesn’t make sense to unleash on her for making a personal change in her lifestyle.

 Everyone has a unique relationship between exercise and food, so instead of examining other people’s choices with such a critical eye, it’s best to address the larger societal challenges that create obstacles for body acceptance.
 “You don’t need to be overweight to be body positive, you can be any shape or size,” Adele told British Vogue.

 So why would I ever share [my fitness journey]?
 I don’t find it fascinating.
 It’s my body.Adele to Vogue UK

 The mother-of-one added that her lack of documenting her journey on social media worked to her disadvantage as it enabled people to whip up all kinds of lies about her.
 Many public figures in her position would try to parlay the attention into a lucrative deal with a diet brand.
 Not Adele, though. “ I couldn’t give a flying f**k.
 I did it for myself and not anyone else,” she said.

-Adele doesn’t need someone meddling in her personal choices.
-She’s a legend in the game not only for her musical contributions but for how she’s always approached her size and self-esteem.
+Adele doesn’t need anyone meddling in her personal choices.
+She’s a legend in the game not only for her musical contributions but for how she’s always approached her image and self-esteem.
 She’s been casual, she’s been calm, she’s never let anything faze her, at least not regarding her body, anyway.